Buying real estate in Rio de Janeiro?

 Sources: Real Estate Brazil, Oabitat, Oliveira Lawyers

-Don't buy the wrong property, in the wrong area
+Don't buy the wrong property, in the wrong area of Rio de Janeiro

 Buying real estate is a significant investment.
 Don't rely solely on your intuition.
 Gather the right information to make the best decision.

-Sources: The Latinvestor, The Latinvestor, Oabitat, The Blueground
+Sources: Oabitat, The Blueground

-Sources: Oabitat, The Latin Investor, Rio Times Online
+Sources: Oabitat, Rio Times Online

 The West Zone of Rio de Janeiro is gearing up for a boom in new housing projects, thanks to recent infrastructure improvements.

-Sources: Valor International, Prefeitura do Rio, The Latin Investor, Prefeitura do Rio
+Sources: Valor International, Prefeitura do Rio

-In 2023, this neighborhood led Rio in property sales with nearly 3,500 transactions, highlighting its growing appeal.
-This trend is set to continue as property prices rise moderately, fueled by the shift towards hybrid workspaces and new mixed-use developments.
-The area is buzzing with new luxury projects like the Península Vila Madalena, which offers exclusive amenities such as elevators and an aquatic complex, priced at R$18,500 per square meter.
+In 2023, this neighborhood led Rio with nearly 3,500 property sales, showing its growing charm among homebuyers.
+The trend is set to continue as property prices rise moderately, thanks to the shift towards hybrid workspaces and new mixed-use developments.
+This makes Barra da Tijuca a magnet for those seeking a blend of work and leisure.

-Sources: The Latin Investor, The Rio Times
+Source: The Rio Times

 The North Zone of Rio de Janeiro is becoming a hotspot for middle-class families, thanks to new public transportation links and affordable housing options.